GENDER DISCRIMINATION LAWSUITS

 Employers are forbidden under state law from making decisions regarding hiring, promotion, demotion, termination, compensation, job training, or other terms and conditions of employment based on an employee’s sex or gender.

 In short, employers cannot treat some employees less favorably than others based solely on gender.
-In the same area of concern, Ohio employers cannot create or embolden a hostile work environment based on a worker’s gender.
+In the same area of concern, employers cannot create or embolden a hostile work environment based on a worker’s gender.

 Sex-based and gender discrimination is prohibited by federal law, under the Civil Rights Act of 1964, the Pregnancy Discrimination Act, and the Equal Pay Act.
 Other state laws also dictate how an employer must treat employees.